A Strong Tradition of Legacy Giving at Berkeley

 View our Benjamin Ide Wheeler photo album on Facebook.

 Wheeler Society members enjoy an array of benefits.
-These include exclusive invitations to such campus events as the annual Tea each summer.
+These include exclusive invitations to such campus events as the annual Luncheon each summer.
 Members also receive the Cal Futures newsletter, containing engaging stories of how Cal’s alumni and friends are shaping the university’s future.
+And, every January, Wheeler members receive a Benefits Booklet that allows them complimentary access and discounts to be used across campus for the entire calendar year.

 Membership is voluntary and without obligation.
 It is our way of recognizing your remarkable commitment to Cal.
 More information can be found in our Wheeler Society brochure.
 Download the brochure now or request one to be mailed to you.